yedhink/KTU-Java/Abstract Keyword/README.md

 ## The “abstract” Keyword

-1. The keyword abstract can be used on classe declaration.
+1. The keyword abstract can be used on class declaration.
 For example abstract MyClassX (…);.
 1. The keyword abstract can be used on method declaration.
 For example abstract int f (…);.
 1. When a class is declared abstract, it cannot be instantiated.
 1. When a method is declared abstract, it cannot have definition.